11 min read

 Nonprofit Boards: Nonprofit boards must adhere to regulations specific to tax-exempt organizations, including strict reporting and transparency requirements.
 They are responsible for ensuring that the organization maintains its tax-exempt status by complying with laws related to charitable activities, fundraising, and financial management.

-For-Profit Boards: For-profit boards are governed by corporate laws and regulations that focus on protecting shareholder interests.
+For-Profit Boards: For-profit boards of directors are governed by corporate laws and regulations that focus on protecting shareholder interests.
 This includes rigorous financial reporting standards, adherence to securities laws, and ensuring that the company’s operations are financially sound.

 4. Funding and Resource Allocation